-The Gene Haas Foundation supports children’s charities and organizations that feed the poor, especially within the local community of Ventura County.
+The Gene Haas Foundation supports local charities and organizations that feed the poor and underserved of the community, especially children and the elderly within Ventura County.

 In celebration of #GivingTuesday – December 2, 2014 – the Gene Haas Foundation awarded over $500,000 to #VenturaCounty charities.
 The Foundation presented checks to organizations at the #Haas Automation headquarters in Oxnard, California, capping off a year of local grants totaling more than $1 million: http://bit.ly/GHF_Giving-Tuesday